AElfProject/AElf/docs-sphinx/getting-started/smart-contract-development/greeter-contract/implement.md

 This tutorial shows you how to develop a smart contract with the C# contract SDK; you can find you more [here](../../../reference/contract-sdk/csharp/contract-sdk.md).
 Boilerplate will automatically add the reference to the SDK.

+## Create the project
+With **AElf Boilerplate**'s code generator, you can easily and quickly set up A contract project.
+See [here](https://aelf-boilerplate-docs.readthedocs.io/en/latest/usage/index.html) for details.

-### Defining the contract
+## Defining the contract

-As stated above, the first step when writing a smart contract on AElf Boilerplate is to define the methods and types of your contract.
+After creating the contract project, you can define the methods and types of your contract.
 AElf defines smart contracts as services that are implemented using gRPC and Protobuf.
 The definition contains no logic; at build time the proto file is used to generate C# classes that will be used to implement the logic and state of the contract.

 We recommend putting the contract's definition in Boilerplate's **protobuf** folder so that it can easily be included in the build/generation process and also that you name the contract with the following syntax **contract_name_contract.proto**: